 Additionally, small tournaments and raffles (if the prize pool is higher than 100,000 koruna) must be notified to a city in which they are supposed to be hosted, so that the city has the option to prohibit them.

 One of the intentions of the Gambling Act was to give the Ministry effective means of stopping offshore gambling operators from offering their services to Czech citizens.
 The Ministry was granted the power to place a gambling operator without a Czech licence (e.g., a Maltese licence would not suffice) on a blacklist.
 Once blacklisted, payment and internet connection providers are obligated to block payments and internet connections to such entities.

-To date, the Ministry has already placed over 120 web pages on the blacklist; however, 100 of them are variations on www.1xbet.com and another 11 of them are variations on www.betworld.com.
+To date, the Ministry has already placed over 180 web pages on the blacklist; however, 111 of them are variations on 1xbet.com, 21 of them are variations on webbyslot.com and another 11 of them are variations on betworld.com.
 Furthermore, a payment account identifier is listed in seven cases only.
 Apart from the blacklist provisions, most of the illegal gambling operators that used to operate in the Czech Republic prior to the effective date of the Gambling Act have voluntarily decided to withdraw from the Czech market or cease their operation until they obtain a Czech gambling licence.
 In 2017 and 2018, the Ministry commenced proceedings to block the web pages of 39 companies, 16 of which stopped offering their services to Czech citizens, while seven were blacklisted.3

 The blacklist provisions of the Gambling Act may be interpreted rather broadly and even web-hosting entities, and potentially other service providers, that enable illegal gambling may be placed on the blacklist.